Ficus stolonifera growing at Sepilok Forest Reserve, Sandakan, Sabah.

 - The European on the left hand side of the photo is believed to be Willem (Willie) Meijer a Dutch botanist who worked as the Sabah Forest Dept. senior botanist from 1959-1968.

 Ficus ribes is the most close relative of Ficus stolonifera.
-Ficus ribes is common in Java and Sumatra but does not occur in Borneo, whilst F. stolonifera is endemic to Borneo.
+Ficus ribes is common in Java and Sumatra but is rare in Borneo whilst F. stolonifera is endemic to Borneo and relatively common.
 However the growth habits and appearance of these two figs are very similar.
 This illustration of F. ribes is therefore included to show what Ficus stolonifera looks like in the forest.
 Note that the fig fruit of both Ficus ribes and Ficus stolonifera ripen bright red, and a tree in full fruit is a spectacular sight.